challeau/my-notes/w4/express.md

 # ROUTING

 > Routing refers to how an application’s endpoints (URIs) respond to client requests.
+A route is simply a page/URL/URI.

 You **define routing using methods** of the Express app object that correspond to HTTP methods.
 For example, **```app.get()```** to handle GET requests and **```app.post()```** to handle POST requests.